Robert Wilson (British Army officer, born 1777)

-General Sir Robert Thomas Wilson (17 August 1777 – 9 May 1849) was a British general and politician who served in Flanders, Egypt, the Iberian Peninsula, Prussia, and was seconded to the Imperial Russian Army in 1812.
+General Sir Robert Thomas Wilson (17 August 1777 – 9 May 1849) was a British Army officer and politician who served in Flanders, Egypt, the Iberian Peninsula, Prussia, and was seconded to the Imperial Russian Army in 1812.
 He sat as the Whig Member of Parliament (MP) for Southwark from 1818 to 1831.
 He served as the Governor of Gibraltar from 1842 until his death in 1849.
+He was also a military writer.

 Early career

 Born in London, he was the grandson of a Leeds wool merchant, and the fourth child of painter and portraitist Benjamin Wilson.
 Orphaned at the age of twelve he was raised and educated by his uncle and guardian, William Bosville, later attending Westminster School.

 He eloped in his twenties with Jemima, the daughter of Colonel William Belford.
-She bore him thirteen children in the following 15 years.
+They had thirteen children in the following 15 years.

 Military life

 He had a distinguished career in the Army and the diplomatic service.
 In 1794, as an ensign in the 15th Light Dragoons, Wilson fought in the celebrated Battle of Villers-en-Cauchies where a handful of cavalry smashed a much larger French force.
 He was made a Knight Bachelor in 1801.
 That year also saw him serving in Egypt under General Abercromby and later General Hely-Hutchinson as the French were driven out of Cairo and Alexandria.
 In 1804 he became a lieutenant-colonel in the 19th Light Dragoons.
+In 1805 as Lieutenant-Colonel of 200 from the 20th Light Dragoons he joined the forces for the invasion of the Cape of Good Hope, in January 1806.

 In 1806 he joined a diplomatic mission to Prussia led by Hutchinson, with whom he had served in Egypt.
 Wilson was present at the battle of Eylau and Friedland.
 He was briefly at Tilsit at the signing of the Treaty of Tilsit and claimed to have crossed to the French side of the river while disguised as a Cossack in the company of a friend who was also a Cossack general.
 After the treaty was signed he travelled to St Petersburg and unaware of the secret clauses, campaigned vigorously for continued friendship between Britain and Russia.
 When the British ambassador discovered that Russia was about to declare war, Wilson was despatched to Britain with the news.
 It was hoped that he could overhaul a Russian courier who had been sent ahead of him, which he did in Stockholm.
 Having left St Peterburg on the eighth of November, he arrived in Scarborough Yorkshire, England on the thirtieth.
 By four AM on the second of December he was waking up the British Foreign Secretary, George Canning, with the news.
 The early warning enabled Britain to detain a Russian warship then in its waters and unaware of the impending war declaration.